Summary

 targetSearchDomainName string The name of the repository or view where to put the new saved query.
 If not specified, the source location will be used — provided a different, new name is given.

-For the returned datatype, there is one parameter.
+For the returned values, there is only one.
 You can see it in the table below.
-That parameter uses another datatype.
-For your convenience, the table for that sub-datatype is included below.
+However, it uses another datatype (see the second table below).

 ParameterTypeRequiredDefaultStabilityDescription